Macedonia (Roman province): Organisation

 The cities of the province had a range of different statuses.
 Six Roman colonies (coloniae) were established in the Triumviral period: Cassandrea, established in the late 40s BC by the proconsul Quintus Hortensius Hortalus, Philippi (Colonia Iulia Augusta Philippensis) founded by Antony's legate Quintus Paquius Rufus, Dium, Pella, Byllis, and Dyrrhachium.
 These communities were settled with veterans who became or remained Roman citizens.
 Local inhabitants of these communities were not expelled, but they did not receive citizenship of the new colonies or of Rome, except perhaps for some members of the local elite.
 Some scholars have suggested that these coloniae formed "double communities," with the old Greek city-state (polis) and the new colonia existing side-by-side.
 This now seems unlikely, but has not been disproven.
 Stobi was a municipium.
 Amphipolis, Thessalonica, Abdera, and Maroneia held the status of 'free cities' (civitates liberae), and Edessa was probably an 'allied city' (civitas foederata).

 In the Republican period a cult of "the Roman Benefactors" (Rhomaioi euergetai), the goddess Roma, and Zeus "Eleutherios" ("of freedom") developed in Macedonia.
 This cult is first attested in 95 or possibly 119 BC, but probably dates back to the establishment of the province.
 It endured in the Imperial period.
 The Roman Imperial cult was introduced under Augustus, with numismatic and epigraphic evidence attesting to the worship of Julius Caesar as Divus Julius following Actium.
 Under Tiberius, cults of Augustus and of Livia are attested as well, while divine honours for Caligula and subsequent emperors are attested during their own lifetimes.

 The cities of Macedonia were arranged into the League of the Macedonians (Greek: koinon ton Makedonon), with its seat at Beroea.
-From 27 BC, they used their own "Macedonian era," in which the years were counted from the Battle of Actium in 31/30 BC.
-This league was a continuation of an institution first attested under Philip V. In the Imperial period, its main duties related to the Imperial cult, especially the organisation of games in honour of the emperors.
+This league was a continuation of an institution first attested under Philip V. From 27 BC, they used their own "Macedonian era," in which the years were counted from the Battle of Actium in 31/30 BC.
+In the Imperial period, its main duties related to the Imperial cult, especially the organisation of games in honour of the emperors.
 It also hosted a local version of the Olympic games, and from AD 229, games in honour of Alexander the Great.
 From the time of the emperor Claudius until the end of the second century AD, the league minted its own coinage, with the thunderbolt, a traditional symbol of Macedon on the reverse.
 In the third century AD, the league continued to mint coinage, but with new types, relating to athletic competition.
 Through this institution, Macedonian identity and loyalty to the Roman emperor were closely aligned.

-There was a separate League for the Thessalians.
+There was a separate civic league for the Thessalians.